Aletta Haniel

 Aletta Haniel née Noot (1742–1815), was a German business person.
 She managed a substantial transport and trade firm in Duisburg in 1782-1809.

 She was the daughter of Jan Willem Noot, married Jacob Wilhelm Haniel in 1761 and became the mother of Franz Haniel.

-In 1772, she and her spouse took over the company of her father, and in 1782, she took over the wine merchant and transport firm as a widow.
+In 1772, she and her spouse took over the company of her father Franz Haniel & Cie., and in 1782, she took over the wine merchant and transport firm as a widow.
 She also, from 1792, managed a coal trading company and shipped iron along the rivers Ruhr and Rhine.

 She retired in 1809 and divided the firm among her sons.